 The Lubman Laboratory conducts broad-scale discovery work.
 Our investigators use human tissue and serum samples and a range of mass-spectrometry and other technologies to perform unbiased screening of proteins and glycoproteins to identify novel biomarkers.
 Identifying these proteins and their role in cancer development is important not only for diagnosis and treatment monitoring but also to finding potential new therapeutic targets for drug discovery and development.

 Contributions to Science

 Our work developing methods, instruments and technologies to identify potential biomarkers is paving the way toward rapid, non-invasive liquid biopsies to detect, diagnose, stage and monitor cancer and other diseases.
 Our studies of glycoproteins have led us to identify potential markers in ovarian, pancreatic and liver cancer.
 This work includes identifying the protein haptoglobin as a biomarker of both liver and pancreatic cancer for distinguishing these cancers from benign diseases such as chronic pancreatitis, diabetes and liver cirrhosis.
-We also have discovered biomarkers for Crohn's disease, including markers to monitor treatment response.
-Our instrumentation development work has led to new methods and technologies for sophisticated analysis of proteins and glycoprotein structure, for isolating proteins from cells, and for isolating exosomes — sac-like molecules secreted by cells — from blood and serum.
+We also have discovered biomarkers for Crohn's disease, including markers to monitor treatment response and also markers for early-stage Alzheimer’s.
+Our instrumentation development work has led to new methods and technologies for sophisticated analysis of proteins and glycoprotein structure, for isolating proteins from cells, and for isolating exosomes — sac-like structures secreted by cells — from blood and serum.
 We also have developed new analytical methods for rapidly screening bacteria for changes in protein content.
 We have created liquid-based protein microarrays using novel fractionation methods.
 These arrays enable us to analyze the protein content of cellular material and biological fluids based on the autoantibody response during disease progression.